Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Participatory art refers to an artistic form that actively involves the audience in the creative process, transforming them into active participants.

-Performance art is an art form that combines visual art with actions performed by the artist or other participants.
+An art form that is based on actions performed by the artist or other participants.

 A photogram is an image created using photographic materials, such as light-sensitive paper, without the use of a camera.

-Photomontage is a creative process that involves the cutting and merging of multiple photographs to create a single composite image.
+Photomontage is the process of combining multiple photographs to create a single composite image.

 Photopolymers are light-sensitive materials that harden or change their properties when exposed to specific wavelengths of light, commonly used in 3D printing and lithography.